 Fraser Coast Travel Guide

 Prospectors should take a trip back in time and visit the old gold mining town of Gympie, where gold-diggers flocked and saved Queensland from its severe economic depression in 1867.
-Visitors can also admire the beautiful colonial architecture of the charming Victorian town of Maryborough and stroll around a Heritage Market (Thursdays), visit the Mount Walsh National Park, watch loggerhead turtles hatching on Mon Repos Beach from January to March, feed the dolphins breakfast in Tin Can Bay or simply relax with a good book on the stunning stretches of sandy white beaches and top up your tan.
+Visitors can also admire the beautiful colonial architecture of the charming Victorian town of Maryborough, visit the Mount Walsh National Park, watch loggerhead turtles hatching on Mon Repos Beach from January to March, feed the dolphins breakfast in Tin Can Bay, or simply relax with a good book on the stunning stretches of sandy white beaches.

 With endless activities and a good range of natural and man-made attractions to visit, it's not surprising the Fraser Coast is becoming one of Australia's premier holiday destinations.

 We are looking for contributors for our Fraser Coast travel guide.
 If you are a local, a regular traveller to Fraser Coast or a travel professional with time to contribute and answer occasional forum questions, please contact us.